Fast start helps Bucks breeze past Pistons 130-115

 On the night after a prosecutor decided not to file charges against a white police officer who shot a Black man in Wisconsin, both the Bucks and Pistons offered their response at the start of the game.

-After the Bucks won the opening tip, Antetokounmpo held the ball as all the other players from both teams took a knee.
-After the ensuing Detroit inbounds pass, Griffin held the ball while all the other players again took a knee.
+After the Bucks won the opening tip, Antetokounmpo held the ball as players from both teams took a knee.
+After the ensuing inbounds pass, Detroit’s Blake Griffin held the ball while players again took a knee.

+Budenholzer proposed doing something during the game - when it would be more visible - rather than during the national anthem.
+The Bucks said they held the ball for seven seconds to reflect the seven times Jacob Blake was shot.

+“We know that when the game starts, people are going to be paying attention,” Antetokounmpo said.
+“That was the right time to do it.
+It was a great idea by Bud.”

-Jacob Blake was left paralyzed after getting shot in the back multiple times by Kenosha police officer Rusten Sheskey on Aug.
+Blake was left paralyzed after getting shot in the back by Kenosha police officer Rusten Sheskey on Aug.
 23. The Bucks sat out a first-round playoff game with the Orlando Magic last summer to protest that shooting.

-Kenosha County District Attorney Michael Graveley announced Tuesday that no charges would be filed because he couldn’t disprove Sheskey’s contention that he acted in self-defense out of fear Blake would stab him.
-At a pregame shootaround, Lopez called the decision “obviously disappointing, very disheartening.”

 TIP-INS

 Pistons: Rookie guard Killian Hayes tore the labrum in his right hip during the third quarter of Monday’s game.
 The Pistons announced the severity of Hayes’ injury Wednesday without offering a timetable for his potential return.
-Hayes was the No. 7 overall pick in the 2020 draft.
-He had averaged 4.6 points and 21.1 minutes through his first seven games.

 Bucks: Milwaukee was 19 of 43 from 3-point range and just missed reaching 20 3-pointers in a game for the fourth time this season.
 Before this year, the Bucks had made at least 20 3-pointers in a game just four times in franchise history.